SkillsUnion/tamkeen-software/docs/2-fullstack/javascript-3/promises.md

 ## Learning Objectives

-1. JavaScript Promises allow us to program logic to run after asynchronous function calls return, e.g. network requests that take an indefinite amount of time.
-2. Promises are an alternative to callback functions and often a "cleaner" syntax due to fewer levels of nesting.
+1. Use Promises as an alternative to callback functions
-3. `.catch` allows us to run specified logic when our programs encounter errors in promises
+3. Apply `.catch` run specified logic when our programs encounter errors in promises
-4. `Promise.all` allows us to wait on multiple promises concurrently instead of sequentially
+4. Use `Promise.all` to wait on multiple promises concurrently instead of sequentially

 ## Introduction